mkarwat/bad-practises/README.md

 ### Project fixes

-Comments in code contains information about what was improved nd why.
+Comments in code contains information about what was improved and why.

 List of fixes:
-- files names modified to main.py (main script) and pi_container.py (implements PiContainer class)
+- file names modified to main.py (main script) and pi_container.py (implements PiContainer class)
 - added .gitignore
 - naming according to python convention
 - main.py written in modular way